 Late last month I had the honour of signing a pledge to show support for our local brigade firefighters.
 Volunteer Fire Brigades Victoria(VFBV), the body that represents volunteer firefighters across our state, has launched a campaign to encourage Victorian MPs to support all firefighters in recognition of the risks they run of contracting cancer from exposure to toxins as part of their firefighting service role.

-For 11 years under the Bracks & Brumby Governments, budget after budget neglected our area; then in stark contrast over the last 4 years under the Coalition, hundreds of millions of dollars were poured into badly needed upgrades to local infrastructure and services.
+The Hastings electorate has been ignored during the Premier's first year in office.
+For 11 years under the Bracks and Brumby governments budget after budget neglected our area.
+In stark contrast, over the four years the coalition was in government hundreds of millions of dollars were poured into badly needed upgrades to local infrastructure and services.

 I raise a matter for the Minister for Ports.
 The action I seek is for the minister to reverse Labor's policy position and commit to building a second container port at Hastings.
 Under a coalition government the port of Hastings meant thousands of jobs for our state, greater opportunities for our businesses, improved services, infrastructure for our community and respect and protection for our environment.